-(37) Employee in charge means an individual twenty-one (21) years of age or older at management level designated by a retail dispensary to be responsible to perform or oversee the performance of the tasks in section 123.10 of this Title and any other tasks required by the retail dispensary.
+(37) (#)Employee in charge means an individual twenty-one (21) years of age or older at management level designated by a retail dispensary to be responsible to perform or oversee the performance of the tasks in section 123.10 of this Title and any other tasks required by the retail dispensary.

-(38) Exception Area means an adult-use on-site consumption premises at which the consumption cannabis products may occur but the retail sale of cannabis to consumers may not occur.

-(39) Extracting means the process of concentrating or isolating one or more phytochemicals, including, but not limited to, phytocannabinoids and terpenes from cannabis.
+(38) (2)Energy report means a benchmarking, self assessment, utilizing a reporting tool approved by the Office, including, but not limited to, a licensee's energy consumption, costs and greenhouse gas emissions, and identifies energy efficiency measures.Exception Area means an adult-use on-site consumption premises at which the consumption cannabis products may occur but the retail sale of cannabis to consumers may not occur.
+(39) (39) Extracting means the process of concentrating or isolating one or more phytochemicals, including, but not limited to, phytocannabinoids and terpenes from cannabis.

-(40) Exit package means exit package as defined in Part 128 of this Title.
+(40) (HExit package means exit package as defined in Part 128 of this Title.

-(41) Financial institution means any bank, mutual savings bank, consumer loan company, credit union, savings and loan association, trust company, or other lending institution under the jurisdiction of the New York State Department of Financial Services.
+(41) (35)Financial institution means any bank, mutual savings bank, consumer loan company, credit union, savings and loan association, trust company, or other lending institution under the jurisdiction of the New York State Department of Financial Services.

-(42) Financial interest means any actual or future right to ownership, inclusive of all restricted stock units, options, warrants, or any other interest that can be converted into a share of voting stock or equity investment, or compensation arrangement with another person, either directly or indirectly, through business, investment, spouse, domestic partner, parent or child; provided however, that with respect to a compensation arrangement the compensation exceeds the greater of: (i) 10% of revenue, (ii) 50% of net profit, or (iii) \$250,000; over the course of a calendar year.
+(42) (h)Financial interest means any actual or future right to ownership, inclusive of all restricted stock units, options, warrants, or any other interest that can be converted into a share of voting stock or equity investment, or compensation arrangement with another person, either directly or indirectly, through business, investment, spouse, domestic partner, parent or child where; provided however, that with respect to a compensation arrangement the compensation exceeds the greater of: (i) 10% of revenue, (ii) 50% of net profit, or (iii) \$100,000.
+Person250,000; over the course of a calendar year.
 A person with a financial interest does not include a passive investor or salaried employee earning income in excess of the compensation limits set herein.

-(43) Financier means any person, other than financial institution, that provides capital as a gift, provides a grant, or lends capital pursuant to a secured or unsecured financing agreement.
+(43) (#)Financier means any person, other than financial institution or government or governmental subdivision or agency, that provides capital as a gift, provides a grant, or lends capital pursuant to a secured or unsecured financing agreement.
 Agreements will be assessed based on current and future right to ownership or interest on the licensee, including, but not limited to, interest in the event of default, bankruptcy, or reorganization.
-A financier may not receive an ownership interest; control of the business; or a share of revenue in excess of the greater of the following over a calendar year: (i) 10% of gross revenue, (ii) 50% of net profit, or (iii) \$250,000; gross profits or net profits; a profit-sharing interest; or a percentage of the profits in exchange for a gift, grant, or loan.
+A financier may not receive an ownership interest; control of the business; or a share of revenue in excess of the greater of the following over a calendar year: (i) 10% of gross revenue, (ii) 50% of net profit, or (iii) 100,000,250,000; gross profits or net profits; a profit-sharing interest; or a percentage of the profits in exchange for a gift, grant, or loan.

-(44) Fine Particles mean particles or droplets present in air that are two and one-half microns(2.5μm) or less in width.
+(44) Fine Particles mean particles or droplets present in air that are two and one-half microns (2.5μm) or less in width.